BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 ~~~
 {: .language-bash}

-We can execute this n times function sequenctially, i.e., not in parallel using a for loop.
+We can execute this n times function sequentially, i.e., not in parallel using a for loop.
 ~~~
 $ for i in {1..10}; do myfunc3 $1; done
 ~~~